garlicbreadcleric/markane/README.md

   folders:
     - ./sources

-lsp:
 # If true, the Markdown will be passed through Pandoc before showing in the
 # preview on hover.
 This is useful to properly preview Pandoc-specific
 # Markdown, i.e. citations, fenced divs etc.
 pandocPreview: true
 ```

 ## Issues and caveats